juanm1981/juanm1981/README.md

 #### 👋 Hey, I'm Juan!
-A Systems engineering student and self-taught I'm mostly a back-end developer with the help of places like The Odin Project and Fullstackopen.
+A Systems engineering student and self-taught back-end developer with the help of places like The Odin Project and Fullstackopen.
 I'm always up for new challenges and always open to learn new technologies!

 #### :hammer_and_wrench: Competent at (Yet always trying to improve):